Rafid013/MoE-Diffusion/README.md

 # Dataset Download
 The CIFAR-10 64x64 dataset has to be downloaded from this [link](https://www.kaggle.com/datasets/joaopauloschuler/cifar10-64x64-resized-via-cai-super-resolution).
 This cannot be downloaded without logging in to the website.
 That's why we are not adding a download script for this dataset.
 After downloading the dataset, it has to be unzipped to the main project folder.
-After unzipping, there should be two resultant folders at the locations *MoE-Diffusion/cifar10-32/* and *MoE-Diffusion/cifar10-64*.
+After unzipping, there should be two resultant folders at the following locations
+*MoE-Diffusion/cifar10-32/*
+*MoE-Diffusion/cifar10-64*
 To get the file to ARC, we downloaded the dataset to our PC and then used the SCP command to upload it to ARC.

 # Required Installation
 The following installations are required.